 Visitor Attractions in Dumfries and Galloway

 Guests staying at on of the three Kirkennan Estate's Holiday Cottages will enjoy our central location in Dumfries and Galloway.
 You will be well placed to visit a number of beautiful beaches on the Solway Coast, historic sites such as castles, prehistoric ruins or stately homes, a variety of gardens that take advantage of the gulf stream influenced mild climate, characterful local towns and villages and nature reserves.
 There are also many local pubs and places to eat as well as a wealth of local hikes, walks and places to cycle.
-For the more active three of the 7-Stanes mountain bike routes are within easy reach.
+For the more active, three of the 7-Stanes mountain bike routes are within easy reach.
 Fishing, golf and boating are also available locally.
-There are a range of art galleries and studios open to the public along with numerous other attractions.
+There are a range of art galleries and studios open to the public along with numerous other attractions and events.

 01556 600 438 or 07896 337 firstname.lastname@example.org

 Kirkennan Estate Holiday Cottages are an ideal holiday location for nature lovers.
-The estate itself has woodland, garden, field and tidal river habitats and if you are lucky and patient otters, deer, red squirrels, bats and kingfishers can be spotted without leaving the site.
+The estate itself has woodland, garden, field and tidal river habitats and if you are lucky and patient otters, roe deer, red squirrels, bats and kingfishers could be spotted without leaving the site.
 Goldeneye, wigeon, teal, goosander, shelduck, lapwing, curlew, redshank, and greenshank can also be seen on or near the river.
 One guest reported seeing an Osprey.

 Dumfries and Galloway is a beautiful and varied area rich in birdlife.
 Here you can find mountains, moors, lochs, woodlands, coastal, river and farmland habitats.
 Two miles away are the shores of the inner Solway Firth, one of the most important winter estuaries for birds in Britain, holding up to 40,000 wildfowl and 83,000 waders.